Masters Program Details

 Description: An exploration of those serious psychological disorders termed the psychoses.
 Both affective and thinking disorders will be considered, with attention to their nature, dynamics and origins.
 Traditional and phenomenological approaches will be used.

-Description: An intensive exploration of the effects of culture on psychological life that works with recent ideas on the interrelationship of history, culture, and the the psychological.
+Description: An intensive exploration of the effects of culture on psychological life that works with recent ideas on the interrelationship of history, culture, and the psychological.
 The course draws upon theory and research approaches derived from feminism, qualitative research paradigms, cultural studies, discursive analysis, psychoanalysis and critical theory.

 Description: An introduction to the clinical field of Lacanian Psychoanalysis involving understanding the theoretical background and clinical foundations of the approach to the subject of the unconscious found in the work of French psychoanalyst Jacques Lacan.
 Course covers the implications of his reading of Freud and psychoanalysis.